mflatt/not-a-box/README.txt

             https://github.com/mflatt/racket

- For example, "regexp.rktl" is generated from `make regexp-src` in the "pkgs/regexp".
-The "schemify.rktl" linklet is generated from "schemify/schemify.rkt" here, though.
+ For example, "linklet/regexp.rktl" is generated from `make regexp-src` in the "pkgs/regexp".
+The "linklet/schemify.rktl" linklet is generated from "schemify/schemify.rkt" here, though.

  To rebuild those sources, set the `LINKLET_RACKET` environment variable to a built git clone of the "linklet" branch (it's probably